hyperledger-archives/sawtooth-core/docs/source/txn_family_tutorial.rst

 Prerequisites
 =============

-This tutorial assumes that you have gone through the primary Sawtooth Lake :doc:`tutorial` and are familiar with the concepts introduced there.
+This tutorial assumes that you have gone through the primary Sawtooth :doc:`tutorial` and are familiar with the concepts introduced there.

 Prior to going through this tutorial, you should have a working vagrant